 If you, like me, are a Christian leader, Leadership Mosaic will remind you to evaluate your heart, your motives, and your relationship with God as it pertains to a role of responsibility.
 As we approach a new year, this is a great time to prayerfully consider the complex vision of leadership God has called us to emulate and reflect on the challenges we’ve faced, the failures we’ve overcome, and the successes we’ve celebrated through the one who gives us strength.

 Image via Leadership Mosaic

-To receive a free copy of Daniel Montgomery’s Leadership Mosiac, consider becoming a member of Christ and Pop Culture for as little as $5 per month.
-You’ll get free stuff each month, full access to CAPC Magazine (including all back issues), entrance to our exclusive members group on Facebook—and you’ll help us keep the lights on.
+To receive a free digital copy of Daniel Montgomery’s Leadership Mosiac, consider becoming a member of Christ and Pop Culture for as little as $5 per month.
+You’ll get free stuff each month, full access to our digital Christ and Pop Culture Magazine (including all back issues), entrance to our exclusive members-only group on Facebook—and you’ll help us keep the lights on.
 Join now.

 For as low as $5/month, you’ll get access to free offerings from creators and authors we love, exclusive access to our member’s only forum, and exclusive content and podcasts — and you’ll help ensure that CAPC keeps getting better and better.